 Monday - Friday: 8:30 AM – 9:00 PM ET, or send an email to email@example.com.

 Housing Scam Alert

-Please note that ConferenceDirect is the ONLY Housing Services Provider for the Spring 2019 ACS National Meeting & Exposition in Orlando, FL.
-ACS does not endorse booking hotel reservations through any other sources.
+Please note that ConferenceDirect is the ONLY Housing Services Provider for the ACS Fall 2019 National Meeting & Exposition in San Diego, CA. ACS does not endorse booking hotel reservations through any other sources.
 Please do not be misled by companies that solicit you over the phone and misrepresent themselves as the ACS Housing Services Provider.
 If you are contacted by one of these third party companies, please contact ConferenceDirect immediately.

-All correspondence received from ConferenceDirect regarding housing for the Spring 2019 ACS National Meeting & Exposition will include the housing services provider official logo seal.
+All correspondence received from ConferenceDirect regarding housing for the ACS Fall 2019 National Meeting & Exposition will include the housing services provider official logo seal.

 For accurate information regarding reservations or availability, please contact our housing services provider ConferenceDirect at firstname.lastname@example.org or the call center at (844) 293-7040 US Toll Free or (704) 837-4855 International.

 Registration credentials/badges must be worn for all technical sessions and poster presentations.
 Admittance to National Meeting special events in the Convention Center and official meeting hotels will require badges to be worn at all times.

 All attendees including presenters must register and pay the appropriate registration fee to present and attend the meeting.
 Invited speakers should contact their symposium organizer or division program chair to clarify terms of their invitation.
 Presenters who fail to register for the meeting will have their abstract withdrawn from the official meeting program, technical programming archive, and CAS database.